 You should expect your pediatrician to examine your baby in the hospital within 24 hours of giving birth.
 They will do a full exam, making sure that your baby’s body is functioning normally.
 Your pediatrician will look for alertness, skin tone, basic reflexes, hip stability, and will take measurements.
 There will also be screening for their hearing, metabolism, and hemoglobins.
 Your baby will also be given a hepatitis B immunization.

-There are benefits for choosing either a pediatrician or family doctor.
+There are benefits to choosing either a pediatrician or a family doctor.
 However, there are some considerations to keep in mind if you need to choose between the two.
-For example, if your baby was born prematurely, has birth defects or other significant health issues, a pediatrician is probably in your best interest.
+For example, if your baby was born prematurely, has birth defects, or has other significant health issues, seeing a pediatrician is probably in your best interest.
 If you have a pediatrician prior to birth, your pediatrician will also know your baby from day one.
 The benefit of seeing a family doctor is that family doctors are able to treat your whole family.
 So, when both you and your child are sick, a family doctor will save extra trips.

 By the time your child reaches the ages of 18-21, they will need to look for an adult doctor.